Zverik/sotm-baltics-2020/index.md

 On that Friday, we will meet at the University of Latvia for a nice day of mapping-related talks.

-This SotM is a part of the Baltic Geospatial Information Technology [Conference](https://www.balticgitconf.eu/).
+This SotM is a part of the [Baltic Geospatial Information Technology Conference](https://www.balticgitconf.eu/).
+We cannot thank them enough for letting us borrow a room for OSM-related talks.
-Which means, if you get bored of OSM talks, you can attend any of the other tracks to listen to more specialized topics.
+Which also means, if you get bored of these, you can attend any of the other tracks to listen to more specialized topics.
 Also it means we've got a serious conference and you have to register to attend: